You’re super fucked up.

-That alternate dimension is Earth, 2017 – a world in which a 19-year old with a terrible voice, stupid hair, and even stupider sunglasses is consistently making music that you can’t help but love.
+This alternate dimension is Earth, 2017.
+A world where a 19-year old with a terrible voice, stupid hair, and even stupider sunglasses is consistently making music you can’t help but love.
 His name is Lil Yachty and he’s created his own genre.
 It’s called “Child-Hood”.
 It’s called “Wee(d) Sing”.
 It’s called “Kid’s Music for People with DUIs”.

 “Peek-a-boo, peek-a-boo, peek-a-boo, peek-a-boo